RobLMurphy92/solar_radiation_prediction-ind_project-/README.md

 > - Prep work will be basic dropping of nulls and not worrying about outliers, will see if any datatypes need to be changed.
 > - Investigate any missing values also.
 > - Explore the dataset on unscaled data, the target variable will be radiation, will utilize univariate, bivariate and multivar.
-> - Will utilize feature engineering to see which features will be useful in prediciton radiation level.
+> - Will utilize feature engineering to see which features will be useful in prediciton solar irradiance.
 > - Target is continous so this will be a regression model.
 > - Will utilize 4 models and compare the performance,
 > - Will evaluate on unscaled train, validate datasets.